bburns/clipmon/README.md

 Author: Brian Burns
 URL: https://github.com/bburns/clipmon
-Version: 20150120
+Version: 20150131

-This file was generated from commentary in clipmon.el.
+This file was generated from commentary in clipmon.el - do not edit it!

 ----